 After a day of wearing tight fitting pants or clothes, using scented bath products and wiping with sand-paper like toilet roll, I’d often ponder why my vagina was burning.

 And then THE FEAR sets in.
 What if it’s something REALLY bad?
 What if I’m like, dying?
 It all goes through your head!
 And what do you do?

-How To Be Fearless: There are lots of ways you can prevent your vagina from causing you discomfort, including; wearing loose fitting clothes, not using scented products or changing your soap/detergent but if these things aren't possible, it's always worth keeping some Vagisil products to hand.
-They are fast acting and can soothe most irritations straight away.
+How To Be Fearless: There are lots of ways you can prevent your vagina from causing you discomfort, including; wearing loose fitting clothes, not using scented products or changing your soap/detergent but if these things aren’t possible, it’s always worth keeping some Vagisil products to hand.
+They are pH friendly and aim to make you feel as confident as possible.

 In this day and age we should all be encouraging women to break down taboos and have more conversations around their intimate health and its impact on everyday life.